netlify/build/packages/cache-utils/README.md

 Remove a file/directory from the cache.
 Useful for cache invalidation.

-Returns `true` if the file/directory cache was removed, `false` otherwise.
+Returns `false` if the file/directory was not cached yet.
+Returns `true` otherwise.

 ```js
 module.exports = {